We are Washington State's only outdoor Self-Directed Education Center

 There are no crafts tables, no circle time, no structured activities.
 What there is: a big open field to run in, trees to hide behind, mud to dig in, hills to roll down, and the company of other small humans doing exactly the same.
 Parents and caregivers are present throughout.

-If you have a child who would typically be starting preschool, this is where many of our families begin.
-They come because they want their toddler to be outside.
+If you have a child who would typically be starting nursery school or preschool, this is where many of our families begin.
+They come because they want their little one to be outside.
 They stay because they discover what it means for their child to have a real outdoor community.

 Wednesday afternoons are for the middle years — the diggers, the builders, the kids who want to figure out how things work.
 Ten children, ages six through twelve, gather on the land each week.

 This is the age where our approach to self-governance really starts to take root.
 These kids are old enough to participate in community meetings, to negotiate, to advocate for themselves, and to feel the real weight of being heard.
-They are not performing those skills for a grade or a teacher.
+They are not performing those skills for a teacher or for a grade.
 They are practicing them for keeps, with peers who will call them on it when they're not being fair.

 If your child is newly homeschooling, or has recently left a conventional school and is still deschooling, Wednesday afternoons are a good place to start.
 The smaller group and the more contained age range give kids plenty of space to find their footing.

-Friday is our biggest, most vibrant gathering with twenty-four children ranging in age from two to eighteen, with the heart of the group in the eleven-to-fourteen range.
+Friday is our biggest, most vibrant gathering with twenty-four children ranging in age from two to eighteen, with most of the group in the eleven-to-fourteen range.
 There is an energy to Fridays that is difficult to describe and impossible to manufacture.
 You simply have to come and see it.

 Friday is our flagship gathering.
 If you are deciding whether the Co-op is right for your family, Friday is the place to start.